 In Las Vegas, there is no shortage of roadside distractions, from the glitz of the Vegas Strip to the expansive views of the Mojave Desert.
 However, drivers have a legal obligation to keep their eyes on the road to keep motorists and pedestrians safe.
 When they fail to do so, they can be held liable for their negligence if they hit and injure someone else.

 Distracted Driving Accident Statistics

 Distracted driving accidents are alarmingly frequent.
-The most current statistics from the National Highway Traffic Safety Administration (NHTSA) show that 2,841 Americans were killed in distracted driving accidents in a recent year.
+The most current statistics from the National Highway Traffic Safety Administration (NHTSA) show that 2,841 Americans were killed in distracted driving accidents in recent years.
 Of that number:

 - 1,730 of those killed were drivers

 Mobile devices remain the most serious threat.
 A NHTSA survey found that 77 percent of Americans said they talked on a cell phone at least some of the time while driving.

 - Additional facts about distracted driving underscore just how dangerous it can be:

 - Nearly 700 people are hurt on a daily basis due to distracted driving accidents.
 That adds up to more than 250,000 people hurt every year in distracted driving crashes.
 (National Safety Council)